ATalaba/Anti/README.md

 Anti
 ====

-My attempt at playing with JavaScript
+My attempt at playing with JavaScript, now with Phaser integration